Mihir-D/RoboND-Kinematics-Project/writeup_template.md

 When *theta5 is zero*, there are two possible solutions for theta4 and theta6, as their axis of rotations will match.
 I haven't tackled this condition explicitly.
 Therefore, the arm performs some unnecessary rotation of joint4 and joint6 at the beginning.
+They are computationally correct, but I'll try to avoid them in future by adding appropriate conditions to my code.